skip to main content

 Make financial literacy fun with these top-rated board games—both old and new.

-Childhood is a great time to begin learning about money.
+Childhood is a great time to initiate learning about financial education/literacy.
 In fact, it’s the best time.

-But finding a way to teach financial literacy to children can be challenging.
-Topics might seem too advanced, and it’s tough to make them relevant when a child might not even have an allowance yet.
-Even harder?
-Making the lessons engaging enough that kids will want to learn.
+However, finding a way to teach financial literacy to children can be challenging.
+Topics might seem too advanced, especially when a child might not even receive an allowance yet.
+Furthermore, making the lessons engaging enough that kids would want to learn.

 A great solution is to use games to teach the core concepts of financial literacy.

-In today’s digital era, there’s no lack of apps and online lessons to teach personal finance.
-But if you want something a little more, shall we say, material, board games might be just what you’re looking for.
+In today’s digital era, there’s no lack of applications and online resources to teach personal finance.
+However, if you are looking for a little more, board games might be just what you’re seeking.

-There are a number of classic finance-related board games that teach money-management skills.
-(Remember saving up your Monopoly money to buy Park Place?)
-Plus, there’s a whole crop of new games dedicated to personal finance topics.
+There are a number of classic finance-related board games that teach money-management skills (remember saving up your Monopoly money to buy Park Place?).
+Additionally, there’s a whole collection of new games dedicated to personal finance topics.

 Here are the top board games—both classic and new—to teach essential financial literacy skills to a range of ages.